-Even though the height of summer is over, we have been known to have some very warm days in September!
-We all enjoy getting out in the sunshine (when it arrives!), however the same is not always true for our pets.
-It is possible for any animal to overheat in hot weather, however we often forget how tough it can be on our pets that live in hutches, such as rabbits and guinea pigs.
+We all enjoy getting out in the sunshine in West Yorkshire; however, it is not always true for our pets!
+Any animal can overheat in hot weather, and we can often forget how tough it can be on our pets that live in hutches, such as rabbits and guinea pigs.

 It can be easy to think that their hutches provide cover from the warm sun, but they can heat up very quickly and become uncomfortable for the animals.
 And let’s not forget all that fur that they can be carrying too!